Delaware Off Grid Laws: An In-Depth Guide

 Are Outhouses Legal in Delaware (Pit and Vault Privies)?

 All types of outhouses are illegal in Delaware.
-The state’s onsite wastewater laws don’t specifically mention outhouses, but the regulations are clear about which types of systems are allowed.
+The state’s onsite wastewater laws don’t mention outhouses, but the regulations about the kinds of systems allowed are clear.

 You may be able to find a loophole that allows you to use a holding tank or temporary toilet (such as for a seasonal camp), but you’ll need an approved wastewater system for dwellings.